Skip to main content

 Format and sequence mistakes that cause rejection

-• Translating before the authentication chain is complete
+• Translating before the authentication is complete

 • Using machine-translation pipelines for official Russian documents